 Delighting the client

-My most enjoyable moment so far has been succeeding in defending an application to set aside default judgement.
-The client was very happy with the result and it made all the hours of hard work worth it.
-Great job satisfaction!
+My proudest moment so far has been successfully defending an application to set aside default judgment.
+The client was very happy with the result and it made all the hours of hard work worth it!

 Learning from the best

-It’s really inspiring working with a group of dynamic people who are not only at the top of their game in the field they work in, but are great fun too.
-It’s great to feel like I’m learning from the best.
+It's really inspiring working with a group of dynamic people who are not only at the top of their game but are great fun too.
+It's good to feel like I'm learning from the best.

 Job title: Trainee